briis/unifiprotect/README.md

 **scan_interval**:<br>
   *(int)(Optional)*<br>
-  How often the Integration polls the Unifi Protect Server for Event Updates.
+  How often the Integration polls the UniFi Protect Server for Event Updates.
 Set a higher value if you have many Cameras (+20).
 This value only is only relevant for People using a CloudKey with V1.x FW.
 CloudKey V2.x, UDMP and UNVR users get the data pushed, so polling not needed.<br>
   *Default value*: `2` seconds

 **anonymous_snapshots**:<br>